Szymon-Michalak/Swift-Algorithms/AreTheLettersUnique/AreTheLettersUniqueProblem.md

-# Are the letters unique?
+# Are the Letters Unique?

-## Problem
+## Problem Description
-Write a function that accepts a String as its only parameter, and returns true if the string has only unique letters, taking letter case into account.
+Write a function that accepts a string as its only parameter and returns `true` if the string contains only unique letters, taking letter case into account.
+Non-letter characters should not be considered when determining uniqueness.

-#### Input
+## Input

-Function should accept a string as a parameter.
+- A single string.

-#### Output
+## Output

-Function should return true if the string has only unique letters, taking letter case into account.
+- A boolean value: `true` if the string contains only unique letters, considering letter case; otherwise, `false`.

-#### Constraints
+## Constraints

-N/A

-#### Examples
+- The function should consider letter case (e.g., 'A' and 'a' are different characters).
+- Non-letter characters should be ignored.

+## Example
 > **Input:**
 > "No duplicates"
 >
 > **Output:**
 > true
+>
+> **Explanation:**
+> The letters in the string are unique when ignoring spaces and punctuation.

 > **Input:**
 > "AaBbCc"
 >
 > **Output:**
 > true
+>
+> **Explanation:**
+> The letters 'A', 'a', 'B', 'b', 'C', and 'c' are all unique considering case sensitivity.

 > **Input:**
 > "abcdefghijklmnopqrstuvwxyz"
 >
 > **Output:**
 > true
+>
+> **Explanation:**
+> All the letters in the string are unique.

 > **Input:**
 > "Hello, world"
 >
 > **Output:**
 > false
+>
+> **Explanation:**
+> The letters 'l' and 'o' appear more than once in the string.